Women's football

 No hay anuncios

-However, it is not the only reason they use from England to convince players.
+However, it is not the only reason used from England to convince players.
 “The WSL is more competitive than the Spanish league, more clubs can win the league.
 In Spain, Barça is very dominant and it is no surprise that they end up lifting the championship title.
-On the other hand, in England, even though Chelsea has won several leagues in recent years, the pursuers have always stayed close, it is more difficult to win.
-This season, for example, it seems that Manchester City will win it,” explains Kathryn Batte, a journalist for The Daily Telegraph.
-The citizens have a nine-point lead with three matchdays left to finish the competition.
-“It was time for new challenges, I wanted to prove if I was capable of performing and playing well outside of Barça,” Mariona assured in several interviews after signing for Arsenal, with whom she won the Champions League in her first season as a gunner.
+In contrast, in England, although Chelsea has won several leagues in recent years, the pursuers have always stayed close, it is more difficult to win.
+This season, for example, it seems that Manchester City will win it”, explains Kathryn Batte, a journalist for The Daily Telegraph.
+The Citizens have a nine-point lead with three games left to finish the competition.
+“It was time to have new challenges, I wanted to prove if I was capable of performing and playing well outside of Barça”, Mariona assured in several interviews after signing for Arsenal, with whom she won the Champions League in her first season as a Gunner.

 Cargando